Talisman (Alpha Flight): Omega Flight

 In the aftermath of the Civil War of American superheroes, some of their enemies fled north to Canada.
 To combat this threat, Sasquatch began recruiting for a new team to protect the borders.
 While initially refusing to join this new Omega Flight, Talisman is spurred into action by Sasquatch's capture, returning to Ottawa to meet with the rest of the team.
 After angrily accusing Iron Man of bringing the supervillain crisis about through the bitter conflict of the Superhuman Civil War, Elizabeth is horrified to learn that Michael Pointer, the man who killed Alpha Flight, has been selected as the new Guardian.
 Angry that a murderer and an American is wearing a Canada-inspired costume, Talisman refuses to have anything to do with the former thrall of the Collective.
 She leaves him behind as the rest of the team goes to Toronto to fight the Wrecking Crew.
 Aiding the team in their battle against the Great Beasts-empowered Crew and their Surtur demon allies, Elizabeth hesitates when confronted by a Tanaraq-possessed Sasquatch, but she is saved by Guardian's timely arrival.
 Finally seeing that he was truly remorseful for the indirect role he played in the destruction of Alpha Flight and his outright refusal to kill Sasquatch when he was possessed, Elizabeth finally forgives Pointer.
 During the series, Talisman is shown wearing Shaman's medicine bag, which she likely inherited after her father's death at the hands of the Collective.

-She re-appeared in She-Hulk (vol. 2) #16 (2007) when she tried to bypass a S.H.I.E.L.D. unit, as she had a cure that could end an attacking Wendigo's rampage.
-However, due to security delays, and before Talisman could do anything, the She-Hulk and Wolverine had already defeated him.

 Some time later, Elizabeth and her longtime teammate and mentor, Puck, became lovers.